Czech Car Brands

 Karosa Logo

 In 1896, Josef Sodomka opened a private carriage factory, so the company still bears this name.
 In 1948, the company was nationalized and taken over by the state.
-It was converted to the production of buses, creating an effective competitor to such famous companies as Skoda and Praga.
-Two years later, the company presented the legendary model 706RTO, which later received many awards.
+It was converted to the production of buses, creating an effective competitor to famous companies like Skoda and Praga.
+The company presented the legendary model 706RTO two years later, which later received many awards.
 Later on, other bus variants appeared on its back.

 In 1989, the company began to experience hard times and sharply reduced production volumes.
 Renault Corporation came to its aid, modernizing the plants.
 In 1999, Carosa joined the Irisbus group of companies.
 In 2007, the company received a new name – Iveco Czech Republic.